-A form of vendor due diligence report called a legal guidance report has become increasingly common in controlled auction processes (and as a preparatory step in larger bilateral sales processes), allowing the seller and the target's management team to accelerate the process and proactively assess and address any issues that may surface during such review.
+A vendor due diligence report, a legal guidance report or a legal factbook is often provided in controlled auction processes (and as a preparatory step in larger bilateral sales processes), allowing the seller and the target's management team to accelerate the process and proactively assess and address any issues that may surface during such review.
 The report is normally provided to the bidders, financing banks, transaction insurers and their respective advisers on a non-reliance basis.